Retrieve data with APIs from Python

 The geolocation obtained for this example

 Here is the map obtained from the example dataset.
-We might stay drier with the barycenter than with the centroid.
+We might have a better location with the barycenter than with the centroid.

 Make this Notebook Trusted to load map: File -> Trust Notebook